What Are Polarized Lenses For?

 Usually light scatters because it bounces at varying angles off an object’s uneven surface.
-But if the surface is smooth, as with calm water or a flat piece of sheet metal, light reflects at one angle—such as right in your eyes.
-This is what we know as glare.
+But if the surface is smooth, as with calm water or a flat piece of sheet metal, light reflects at one angle.
+When this light reflects right in your eyes, this is what we know as glare.
+Polarized sunglasses reduce glare and solve this problem.

 How Polarized Lenses Work